CrazyRobMiles/PICO-MIDI-Cheesebox/README.md

 This setting determines the length of the sequence.
 By default it is set at 1, which means that the sequence is repeated across the lights.
 Adding more bars increases the length of the sequence in pages of 8 steps.
 The four coloured lights above the notes display show the current bar number as a sequence is played.
 If you set a pattern length value (see setting 4) this determines the length of the final bar of the sequence.
 By using a combination of bar count and pattern length you can create sequences of 2-32 steps.
 ## Pure Data
 The patches for the sound generator are in the patches folder.
 Copy the entire folder onto your computer and then open the CheeseBox patch.
 The other files are used by this patch.
-## Construction
-The circuit folder contains a circuit diagram for the cheesebox.
-The case folder contains STL files for printing the top and bottom of the case.

 Have fun